Sunak slammed for ‘helicopter lifestyle’ as he claims to be ‘on the side’ of drivers

 The PM ordered a review of the rollout of low-traffic zones amid Tory backlash over the scheme, which some have dubbed an “attack on motorists”.
 He has told the Department for Transport to review its policies on low-traffic neighbourhoods (LTNs).

-The pitch to motorists and car owners comes after the Conservatives’ narrow victory in the Uxbridge and Ruislip by-election earlier this month, which saw the Tory candidate tap into local concerns about the expansion of London’s ultra-low-emissions zone (Ulez).
+The pitch to motorists and car owners comes after the Conservatives’ narrow victory in the Uxbridge and Ruislip by-election earlier this month, which saw the Tory candidate tap into local concerns about the expansion of London’s ultra-low-emission zone (Ulez).

 That success has seen some Tory MPs on the right of the party urge Mr Sunak to engage in a rethink on net zero, in the hope of attacking Labour’s green ambitions.